-Unless there is any clause in your UK testament that contradicts it, your UK will won’t be annulled or cancelled by having a Spanish one.
-This is because the Spanish will is exclusive just for the assets you have in Spain.
+Unless there is any clause in your UK testament that contradicts it, your UK will won’t be canceled by having a Spanish one.
+This is because the Spanish will just regulates the assets you have in Spain.

 At the same time, a will on the UK, Denmark or Ireland is completely valid to bequeath goods in Spain.
 This explains why having a well-structured will saves so much hassle: you can include all contingencies over it.

-Draw up a will in your home country and another one for your Spanish assets.
-That will be the complementary one.
+Draw up a will in your home country and another one for your Spanish assets (in Spain).
+The latter will be the complementary one.
 As the Spanish testament will not revoke the clauses of the will in any other country, you will enjoy immense benefits from this practice.

 Which ones?
 The ones that come up next.